openssl/openssl/README.md

 ### Adding a key exchange algorithm

 The TLS 1.3 key exchange integration is done at the TLS layer (start looking in `ssl/statem/extensions_(clnt,srvr).c`).
 It would have been nice to integrate in the crypto EVP layer, but it wasn't possible given the asymmetric nature of the KEM API (genkey, encrypt, decrypt) and the lack of role context when the Diffie-Hellman EVP functions are invoked.
+To add a new algorithm, run `grep -r ADD_MORE_OQS_KEM_HERE` and add new code following the example of other OQS schemes.

 ### Adding an authentication mechanism